very-good-science/data-hazards/site/contents/contribute.md

 The Data Hazards project is always welcoming new contributors!
 This page gives you an overview of how you can get involved.
+You can see all of our wondering existing contributors in our [Record of contributions](contribute/contributors).

 We strongly welcome first-time GitHub users and are very happy to provide support if you would like to learn how to edit the repository.
 Please just [get in touch by email][dec-email] if that is the case.
+You could also come to our [community co-working calls](events/coworking)!

-All our content is created and shared under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), and so if you do contribute to the repository your work will also be under this license.
+All our content is created and shared under a [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), and so if you do contribute to the repository your work will also be shared under this license.

+---

 ## 1. Decide how you would like to contribute